 This exhibition – one of the most remarkable in the Capital and the country – opens on June 30 and runs through October 15.
 Admission is free.

-- The 47th season of Nokia Sunday Bikedays kicked off on May 21.
+- The 47th season of NCC Weekend Bikedays kicked off on May 21.
 To mark the 150th annivesary of Confederation, for the first time Confederation Boulevard was also closed to vehicular traffic for the day.

 - New features this year are roving water stations sponsored by the Professional Institute of the Public Service of Canada, and the Youth Entrepreneurship Program – a partnership with Junior Achievement Ottawa that invites interested young people to operate kiosks on select NCC parkways.